Invariants of the heat equation for non-minimal operators: Introduction

 \section{Introduction}

 { }

 The coefficients that arise in the asymptotic expansion of the heat kernel provide a very powerful tool in the analysis of divergences that arise in quantum field theory.
 This was first emphasized most explicitly by DeWitt~\cite{DeWittdynamical} who developed a now standard method for calculating the heat kernel coefficients for operators that are of interest to quantum field theory.
-(This was based on pioneering work by Minakshisundaram and Pleijel~\cite{minakshisundaram1949some}.)
+(Independent work by mathematicians was given by Minakshisundaram and Pleijel~\cite{minakshisundaram1949some}.
+Later work by mathematicians can be found in \cite{gilkey1995invariance} and citations therein.)
 Subsequently the method was adapted and used to regularize effective Lagrangians~\cite{dowker1976effective} and path integrals~\cite{hawking1977zeta}.
 The method is now widely used and is covered in many reviews.
 (See~\cite{birrell1984quantum,barvinsky1985generalized,fulling1989aspects,avramidi2000heat,vassilevich2003heat,kirsten2010spectral,ParkerTomsbook} for example.)
 It is worth emphasizing that regularization methods that rely on the heat kernel are not restricted to field theories at one loop order, but can be applied to interacting fields at more than one loop as well.
 (See \cite{BunchParker,TomsPRDscalar} for two early references.)
 In addition the heat kernel expansion is of interest to a variety of mathematical problems.
 (See for example \cite{gilkey1995invariance} and references therein.)

 With the notable exception of Barvinsky and Vilkovisky~\cite{barvinsky1985generalized}, most of the references listed above deal with operators that are usually termed as minimal.
 A second order differential operator is called minimal if the second derivative part of the operator is comprised solely of the Laplacian.
 Minimal operators are the easiest to deal with, but they form only a small class of second order operators.
 Non-minimal operators arise in gauge theories or gravity where gauge-fixing terms lead to additional second order derivative terms beyond the Laplacian.
 There are situations where the non-minimal character of the operator appears to be an essential feature.